MikPak/MovieInfo/README.md

 #MovieInfo - Simple movie-library tool
 ------------------------
-MovieInfo is a simple movie-library tool for retrieving movie information from Internet Movie Database (IMDB.com) and showing it in neat and simple GUI.
+MovieInfo is a very simple movie-library tool for retrieving movie information from Internet Movie Database (IMDB.com) and showing it in neat and simple GUI.

 MovieInfo uses OMDB-API ( http://www.omdbapi.com/ ) for querying IMDB.